danielrcollins1/OED-Expanded/gameplay.md

 -   Attacks to the target's rear: +2 to hit & To hit roll ignores shield AC.
--   Attacker is silent or unseen: +4 to hit
+-   Attacker is silent or unseen: +4 to hit.
--   Target is stunned, stationary: +4 to hit
+-   Target is stunned, stationary: +4 to hit.
--   Target is helpless: +6 to Ranged attacks; Automatic Melee attacks for full damage
+-   Target is helpless: +6 to Ranged attacks; Automatic Melee attacks for full damage.
--   Target has no Helmet: 1 in 6 chance attack is to the head vs AC 9 (humanoids only)
+-   Target has no Helmet: 1 in 6 chance attack is to the head vs AC 9 (humanoids only).

-**Shots at Groups**: When firing at a specific individual in a crowd, if the attack roll (d20+To Hit+Dex Modifier+Range/Attack Modifiers; but *not* AC) is less than 10, it misses the (man-size) target.
+**Shots at Groups**: When firing at a specific individual in a crowd, if the attack roll (d20 + To Hit + Dex Modifier + Range/Attack Modifiers; but *not* AC) is less than 10, it misses the (man-size) target.

 An "**errant shot**" is triggered if that attack roll is between 10 and